 Now that you’ve trapped your armadillo, use a repellent to stop them from coming back.
 Using a combination of Havahart® traps and repellents gives you the maximum protection you need to keep your yard free of animal intruders!

-Our Havahart® Spray Away scares away pesky armadillos, and it’s eco-friendly, using only water and noise to scare them away.
+Our Havahart® Spray Away scares away pesky armadillos, and it’s eco-friendly, using only startling bursts of water to repel them.